 Step 1: Clone Repository

-Step 2: Developer makes changes and commits as many times needed to local repository
+Step 2: Developer makes changes and commits as many times needed to the local repository

 Step 2a: When ready, push commits